top of page

 Instructions

-wrap in plasic wrap and chill about 20 minutes.
-Remove from chilling, roll on
+chill about 20 minutes.
+Remove from chilling, roll on parchment

 2. Preheat oven to 425°F.

-berries and fold to coat with the dry mixture.
-Place crust
+nutmeg.
+Add berries and fold to coat with the dry mixture.
+Place

-*After rolling crust on parchment, it can be fitted into a large pie pan.
-I leave
+*After rolling the crust on parchment, it can be fitted into a large pie

-the parchment to make it easier to slice after cooling.
+pan, leaving the parchment to make it easier to remove and

 blackberryrusticpie1_edited_edited.jpg